qingxu-thu/qingxu-thu.github.io/index.md

 </table>

-## Awards and Honors
-- Academic Scholarship for Tsinghua University, Sept 2017,2018
-- Excellent graduate of Tsinghua University, Sept 2019

 ## Academic Service
 - Reviewer for Neruips 2022 and ICLM 2023
 - TA for Basic of Artificial Intelligence in Tsinghua University

-For more information, you could come to my CV [[PDF](./assets/cveg2.pdf)].